Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 "Here's the irony of it — all our local Democrats crushed the Republicans," Betras said, " 'cause we're talking to those voters, we know how to talk to them."

-He, like other Ohio voters, pointed to the popularity of Ohio Congressman Tim Ryan (who tried unsuccessfully to challenge Nancy Pelosi, who won yet another term as the Democratic House leader).
+He, like other Ohio voters, pointed to the popularity of Ohio Rep. Tim Ryan (who tried unsuccessfully to challenge Nancy Pelosi, who won yet another term as the Democratic House leader).
 But Betras said the familiarity and trust many voters felt for local Democrats didn't translate to Clinton on the national level.

 "The people here thought — wrongly — the national Democratic Party cared more about where someone went to the bathroom than whether or not these people had a job," Betras said.
-"And, so we're off-message."
+"And so, we're off-message."

 Betras insists for most voters, the economy is the primary concern.
-And he's worried the Democratic National Committee doesn't understand that — he's worried it has become too coastal, too elite and too disconnected from middle America.
+And he is worried the Democratic National Committee doesn't understand that — that it has become too coastal, too elite and too disconnected from middle America.
 His prime example of the elitism he sees in his own party is the criticism he heard from some Democrats when Trump misrepresented the number of jobs in the Carrier deal.

 "I don't care if it was a bad deal," Betras argued, "he was fighting for someone's job.
 That's what we used to do, right?"